 Prices

 The cost of a garden arch varies depending on factors like size, materials, and design complexity.
-Basic wooden arch kits can start around $50 to $200, while custom-built or larger metal arches might go from $200 to $500 or more.
+Basic wooden arch kits can start around $50 to $200, while custom-built or larger metal arches can go from $200 to $500.

 Sheds

-A shed is a small, enclosed structure typically found in residential properties, used for storage, workshops, or hobby spaces.
+A shed is a small, enclosed structure typically found in residential properties.
+It is used for storage, workshops, or hobby spaces.
 Sheds come in various sizes and designs, ranging from basic utility buildings to more elaborate structures with windows, doors and customizable interiors.

-Sheds are often known as storage buildings, outbuildings or garden cottages, depending on their design and function.
+Depending on their design and function, sheds are often known as storage buildings, outbuildings or garden cottages.

 Types and Examples